lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 To leave all servers and disconnect press the :guilabel:`Disconnect` button in the top toolbar.
 If you have multiple servers configured to disconnect from one press the downward pointed arrow and select the server you want to disconnect from.
 To connect to the servers again press the :guilabel:`Connect` button.
 To connect to a specific server press the downward pointing arrow and select the server you want to connect to.

 To switch between multiple channels left click on the channels on the left hand side.
+If a different channel has has new text in it the channel name will appear in blue.
+If a channel has a green name a user has joined of left.
 You also can switch between multiple channels with :kbd:`Alt + up arrow` to move up or :kbd:`Alt + Down arrow` to move down.
 To go to the next active chat press :kbd:`Alt + Right` or to go to the previous active chat :kbd:`Alt + Left`.
 To jump to a hot chat press :kbd:`Meta +A`.

 In Quassel if someone says your name you are said to be highlighted which in Quassel will make a sound and in a goldenrod color over the line of text with your name on it.
 The notification will also be shown on your desktop if you are in another window.
 Also at midnight Quassel will tell you when midnight and the date of the new day.